 SN Chapter 8

-"I must not hit people carelessly.
-I must not kill people carelessly."
+"Don't hit people carelessly.
+Don't kill people carelessly."

 "Well done.
-The person you knocked down earlier is Sir Raymond of House Grandram.
-He serves in the White Night Order with you, and privately, he's your friend."
+The gentleman you knocked down earlier is Sir Raymond of House Grandram.
+He holds a position in the White Night Order alongside you, and on a personal level, he is a friend."

 "All right."